DaveBitter/portfolio/content/articles/articles.md

       ## Do I want to deal with this?

       Well, no. Building applications for the web is hard enough.
 At the start, I mentioned that I wanted to solve this issue with modern tools and techniques I love to use.
 Let's pick React.js as the SPA framework.
 I love to use React.js in combination with [Next.js](https://nextjs.org/) to solve many of the issues with SPA frameworks.
-You can read up on that in my article on [implementing the latest web technologies to boost our blog](https://blog.mirabeau.nl/en/articles/Implementing_the_latest_web_technologies_to_boost_our_blog/4BJG1jDz7LXNT6o778VgzF).
+You can read up on that in my article on [Implementing the latest web technologies to boost the Mirabeau blog](/articles/mirabeau-blog-latest-web-technologies).

       ![React.js and Next.js](//images.ctfassets.net/w4dg3cjf42ew/5JdNrYGW2SBKmIoT38kqz0/80b019ca3d6e00871b3603f842814b0c/CDFEF415-123A-4D0E-85AD-BB3B32A0B3A1-min.png)*React.js and Next.js working together*

       I will leverage the solution that Next.js offers regarding server-side rendering.
 This solves the issue in the old fashioned way.
 The page will be rendered on the server, GoogleBot will get the content and metadata and I will have solved my problem.

       ## Taking it a bit further

-      I can call it a day now, but let's look at how I took it a bit further for the Mirabeau blog.
+      I can call it a day now, but let's look at how I took it a bit further when building the  the [Mirabeau blog](blog.mirabeau.nl).
 The content, [semantically written](https://html.com/semantic-markup/), is received by the GoogleBot.
 The metadata implementation needs to be done by me.
 In theory, it is simple.
 I have a set of [basic meta tags](https://support.google.com/webmasters/answer/79812?hl=en) that I update for every page.
 An article page may use the title and description of the article while the home page uses the name of the blog and the tagline.

       In the case of Next.js, I load a component called `SiteMeta` the head element of the page using the Next.js `head` component like so: